Importance of an Annual Checkup Safety Talk

 - They rather wait until they get sick or hurt

 The reasons listed above represent only a few of a large number of reasons why people do not go to the doctors annually.
 None of the reasons listed above should serve as an excuse to avoid going to the doctor.
 Time and money especially should not hold us back from going to the doctor.
-If a small problem develops into a large problem so will the time and money needed to address it.
+If a small problem develops into a large problem, so will the time and money needed to address it.

 There are many benefits of going for an annual checkup.
 The most obvious benefit is catching problems before they start or very early before they develop into something major.
 As we get older it is important to get screened for certain diseases.
-A few examples of things that could be screen for is skin cancer, breast cancer, cholesterol levels, high blood pressure, and prostate cancer.
+A few examples of things that could be screened for is skin cancer, breast cancer, cholesterol levels, high blood pressure, and prostate cancer.
 There are many more ailments and diseases that should be looked at depending on your family history and risk factors.

 At the Doctor’s Office